jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Fingerprinting Documents/Fingerprinting - moving forward and away from b0rked SHA1.md

 ## Any fears about "cracking the hash" in the future?
 Other doubts & worries?

 Not much.
 I'm not using the hash for pure cryptographic means, so a few odds and ends are not going to kill us.
-The fact that there exist real PDFs out there which collide on MD5 and SHA1 have made those hashes obsolete, but otherwise I believe we'll be doing fine with a reduced-strength, fast BLAKE3 for the foreseeable future.
+The fact that there exist real PDFs out there which collide on MD5 and SHA1 have made those hashes obsolete, but otherwise I believe we'll be doing fine with a fast BLAKE3 for the foreseeable future, even when some future research deems it cryptographically 'reduced-strength'.

 Again, do realize we're not doing *crypto*/*security* here: the fingerprinting is also not employed in a *legal* setting where I need to unambiguously, beyond the shadow of doubt, *prove* that my fingerprint $F$ identifies document $D$.
 The fact that I'm paranoid enough already (perfectionist?) means I'll tend to pick a fingerprint which has great expectations that way anyway and so far, BLAKE3 is looking great.